Computer Science and Engineering

 (Schedule of Classes designation: CSE)

 CSE21 Introduction to Computer Science I (6).
 Introduces fundamental concepts related to computer software design and construction.
 Develops initial design and programming skills using a high-level language.
 Fundamental concepts of control structures, data structures, and object-oriented programming.
 Same as ICS 21.
-Only one course from CSE21/ICS 21 and ICS H21 may be taken for credit.
+Only one course from CSE21/ICS 21, ICS H21, CSE41/ICS 31, EECS10, EECS12, and MAE10 may be taken for credit.
 May not be taken for credit after Informatics 42.
-(II or V)
+(II, Vb)

 CSE22 Introduction to Computer Science II (6).
 Abstract behavior of classic data structures (stacks, queues, sorted and unsorted maps), alternative implementations, analysis of time and space efficiency.
 Recursion.
 Object-oriented and functional programming.
-Prerequisites: CSE21/ICS 21 or ICS H21 with a grade of C or better.
+Prerequisite: CSE21/ICS 21 or ICS H21 with a grade of C or better.
 Same as ICS 22.
-Only one course from CSE22/ICS 22, ICS H22, Informatics 41, or Informatics 42 may be taken for credit.
-(II or V)
+Only one course from CSE22/ICS 22, ICS H22, CSE42/ICS 32, CSE43/ICS 33, EECS10, EECS12, MAE10, or Informatics 42 may be taken for credit.
+(II, Vb)

 CSE31 Introduction to Digital Systems (4) F, Summer.
+Course may be offered online.
 Digital representation of information.
-Specifications of combinational and sequential systems.
-Analysis and design of networks of gates and flip flops.
-Standard modules and their use.
-Introduction to algorithmic systems: datapath and control.
-Prerequisite: CSE21/ICS 21, ICS H21, EECS10, EECS12, or MAE10.
+Specification, analysis, design and optimization of combinational and sequential logic, register-transfer components and register-transfer systems with datapaths and controllers.
+Introduction to high-level and algorithmic state-machines and custom processors.
+Prerequisite: CSE41/ICS 31, EECS10, EECS12, MAE10, CSE21/ICS 21, or ICS H21.
 Same as EECS31.
 (Design units: 2) Computer Science and Engineering majors have first consideration for enrollment.

-CSE31L Introduction to Digital Logic Laboratory (3) W. Introduction to common digital building blocks: gates, memory circuits, MSI components.
+CSE31L Introduction to Digital Logic Laboratory (3) W. Course may be offered online.
+Introduction to common digital integrated circuits: gates, memory circuits, MSI components.
 Operating characteristics, specifications, and applications.
-Design of simple combinational and sequential digital systems (processors state machines).
-Construction and debugging techniques, using hardware description languages and CAD tools.
-Prerequisites: CSE31/EECS31; EECS10 or EECS 12 or CSE22/ICS 22.
+Design of simple combinational and sequential digital systems (arithmetic processors game-playing machines).
+Construction and debugging techniques using hardware description languages and CAD tools.
+Prerequisites: CSE31/EECS31; EECS10, EECS 12, CSE22/ICS 22, or CSE42/ICS 32.
 Same as EECS31L.
 (Design units: 3) Computer Science and Engineering majors have first consideration for enrollment.

 CSE70A Network Analysis I (4) W, Summer.
-Modeling and analysis of electronic networks.
+Modeling and analysis of electrical networks.
 Basic network theorems.
 Sinusoidal steady state and transient analysis of RLC networks and the impedance concept.
-Corequisite: Mathematics 2J or 3D.
-Prerequisites: Physics 7D; CSE21/ICS 21, ICS H21, EECS10, EECS12, or MAE10.
+Corequisite: Mathematics 3D.
+Prerequisites: Physics 7D; EECS10, EECS12, MAE10, CSE41/ICS 31, CSE21/ICS 21, or ICS H21.
 Same as EECS70A.
 (Design units: 1) Computer Science and Engineering majors have first consideration for enrollment.

 CSE90 Systems Engineering and Technical Communications (2).
 Introduces systems engineering concepts, including specifications and requirements, hardware and software design, integration, testing, and documentation.
 Emphasizes organization and writing of reports and effective presentations.
 Computer Science and Engineering majors have first consideration for enrollment.

 CSE104 Principles of Operating Systems (4).
 Principles and concepts of process and resource management, especially as seen in operating systems.
 Processes, memory management, protection, scheduling, file systems, and I/O systems are covered.
 Concepts illustrated in the context of several well-known systems.
-Prerequisites: CSE23/ICS 23, and ICS 51 or CSE31/EECS31 with grades of C or better.
+Prerequisites: ICS 23/CSE23 or ICS 46/CSE46; ICS 51 or EECS31/CSE31; all with grades of C or better.
 Same as Computer Science 143A.
 Only one course from CSE104/Computer Science 143A and EECS111 may be taken for credit.

 CSE132 Organization of Digital Computers (4).
 Building blocks and organization of digital computers, the arithmetic, control, and memory units, and input/out devices and interfaces.
 Microprogramming and microprocessors.
 Prerequisite: CSE31L/EECS31L.
 Same as EECS112.
 CSE132/EECS112 and Computer Science 152 may not both be taken for credit.
 (Design units: 4) Computer Science and Engineering majors have first consideration for enrollment.